 - In what ways does Graziano buck the traditions of his discipline?

 - An accepted paradigm in science is to view the body as a machine and the brain as a sophisticated computer.
 Graziano seeks “mechanisms” by which the brain operates, refers to neurons as “logic-gates” and admires the “computational machinery” that underlies certain responses.
-On the other hand, he writes, “Nobody should ever mistake a lot of boundaries and acronyms for actual deep understanding… [The motor cortex]… is probably not made up of separate areas of adjacent to each other with clean boundaries between them.”
+Yet he also writes, “Nobody should ever mistake a lot of boundaries and acronyms for actual deep understanding… [The motor cortex]… is probably not made up of separate areas of adjacent to each other with clean boundaries between them.”
 Is it possible to study the body scientifically and not see it as a machine?
-What do you think Graziano would say?
+How do you think Graziano would answer that question?

 - How did paradigms and traditions in science, education, and family problem-solving interact to create the terrible misunderstandings Graziano describes in his final chapter?
 What lessons can be taken from what happened?